As beautiful settings go, Ashdown Park hotel in East Sussex certainly has the ‘wow’ factor.

 Visit Ashdown Park on Tripadvisor

-The hotel itself is vast, as we soon found out on the long trek to our room at the very furthest and highest end of the west wing.
-The room, Sycamore, was a good size, with an immaculate bathroom and great views over the grounds.
+The bedroom itself, Sycamore, was a good size, with an immaculate bathroom and great views over the grounds.

 The terrace itself was a perfect place to sit in the sun and enjoy the view, although I refrained from tucking in as I knew I would be dining at the hotel’s two AA star restaurant that evening.